TuringLang/Turing-Workshop/2023-Geilo-Winter-School/Part-2-Turing-and-other-things/notes.md

 1. It's fast.
 Like *really* fast.
 2. It's interactive; doesn't require full compilation for you to play with it.
-3. It's (sort of) dynamically typed, so you don't have to specify types everywhere.
+3. You don't have to specify types everywhere.

 </div>